swaldman/mill-daemon/README.md

 This project enables [mill](https://mill-build.com/mill/Intro_to_Mill.html) to properly launch systemd daemons that rebuild themselves with each restart.

-This renders convenient configuration as compiler-checked code, or use of templates that become generated source code.
+This renders convenient configuration-as-compiler-checked code, or quick-editing of templates that convert to generated source code.

 When you use _mill_ as a launcher, you can simply edit your configuration-as-code or your templates, then hit `systemctl restart myservice` and watch your changes take immediate effect.
 You enjoy the ergonomics of an